 We encourage a positive approach to everyday problems.
 Children's efforts are praised and their individual needs for security and stability are respected and catered for.
 We have high expectations of our children and we hope to develop high expectations within them.

 In September 2014 the government introduced a single category called 'Additional SEND support'.
 This will be a simple and rigorous approach which will focus on the impact of the support provided for your child and how your child can access the help they need.
+For further information, follow this link:

 People who may support children with Additional Needs